RahinAshraf/Chess-club-management-system/README.md

 $ python3 manage.py migrate
 ```

-Seed the development database with:
+Seed the development database with (If a unique constraint occurs, unseed and then seed once again):

 ```
 $ python3 manage.py seed